Characterizing Protein Aggregates in Biopharmaceuticals

 Particulates in parenteral drug development have always been a serious issue.
 In biopharmaceuticals the issue is compounded by reported impacts of aggregates and particles on the product’s efficacy, safety, and immunogenicity.
-FDA regulations strongly recommend in-depth characterization of the identity and quantity of particles in protein therapeutics.
-Particle concerns are increasingly common in FDA submissions, and in some cases, particle matters have resulted in drug recalls.
+FDA regulations strongly recommend in-depth characterization of sub-visible particles in protein therapeutics.
+New recommendations are specifically targeted at the characterization of sub-visible particles between 2 and 10 microns.

 Image quality is extremely important when characterizing, identifying, and differentiating particles such as protein aggregates, silicone oil, air bubbles, and other contaminants, and it is essential for accurate sizing measurements.
-Blurry particles produce a relatively lower count and concentration compared to “sharp” particles.
-Poor characterization creates a wider variation in measurements, and can lead to higher rates of false positives, false negatives, as well as a lower statistical confidence.
+Blurry images lead to poor characterization of particles and can affect your particle size distribution.

 Benefits of the FlowCAM